ibm-cloud-docs/containers/lb-v2.md

 ## Prerequisites
 {: #ipvs_provision}

 You can't update an existing version 1.0 NLB to 2.0.
 You must create a new NLB 2.0.
-Note that you can run version 1.0 and 2.0 NLBs simultaneously in a cluster.
+You can run version 1.0 and 2.0 NLBs simultaneously in a cluster.
 {: shortdesc}

 Before you create an NLB 2.0, you must complete the following prerequisite steps.